 7. What type of equipment will you use?

 This is essential to ask if you intend on having the DJ provide the sound for your wedding ceremony.
 The most common complaint friends of mine have had about the DJ or band at their wedding was that the ceremony microphones had issues.
-Ask what type of mics and how many of each they have available for Your use (for more on this check out the article - Mic Check: Options for live sound).
-It is also important to go over this early in the booking process as a lot of DJs like to upcharge for production additions, like lapel microphones, if they were not part of the original contract.
+Ask what type of mics and how many of each they have available for your use (for more on this check out the article - Mic Check: Options for live sound).
+It is also important to go over this early in the booking process as a lot of DJs like to up-charge for production additions, like lapel microphones, if they were not part of the original contract.
 Your DJ should have professional equipment suitable to cover your guest count and venue size.
 Similarly, see what they will provide for cocktail hour.
 I have seen some DJs try to get away with bluetooth speakers I think are neither appropriate or adequate for the job.
-Lastly, the reception sound system should be from a reputable, professional AV brand; e.g. QSC, RCF, ElectroVoice, TurboSound, or JBL.
-Also be sure to ask if they offer additional equipment like subwoofers, uplights, and dancefloor lighting.
+Lastly, the reception sound system should be from a reputable, professional AV brand; e.g. QSC, ElectroVoice, TurboSound, or JBL.
+Also be sure to ask if they offer additional equipment like subwoofers, uplights, or dancefloor lighting.
 You should know exactly what you are paying for and the equipment the DJ brings to your event is part of their service.